 Chatham Winery is offering a variety of Eastern Shore oysters for sale on a weekly basis.
+We also have clams!

 Place your order by 5 pm Wednesday for a Friday or Saturday pickup at the winery.
-That way you won’t forget your favorite wine to pair with your oysters!

 Five Eastern Shore oyster varieties are available.
 They range in salinity from the seaside barrier islands to the bayside creeks, with the "Church Creek Corks" being the oysters grown closest to the vineyards.
 They range in size from petite cocktail oysters (Arrowheads) to large oysters best for roasting (Bullseyes).
 Then there’s the salty seaside Sewansecotts and Shooting Point Salts.
 Or try them all!
 Choose the Eastern Shore Sampler, a bag that includes all five—Arrowhead Petites, Bullseyes, Church Creek Corks, Sewansecotts, and Shooting Point Salts.

 The winery offers oyster knives and gloves for sale, just what you need for oysters on the half shell.
 Or, take them home and create your own oyster roast experience on the grill!
 No knives required.

 $50 bag (Eastern Shore Sampler - 12 of each type)

 Clams are $20 for a bag of 50

 ARROWHEAD PETITE OYSTERS, SHOOTING POINT OYSTER CO.
 Seaside

 Arrowhead Petites are cultured within earshot of the Atlantic Ocean surf.
 Delicate, repeated tumbling results in a plump, petite SALT BOMB.
 A perfect, buttery East Coast Oyster, small in stature but mighty in flavor.

 BULLSEYE OYSTERS (ROASTERS), SHOOTING POINT OYSTER CO.
 Bayside